IBM/batch-job-analytics/README.md

 1. You can use IBM Watson Machine Learning for z/OS through a web browser.
 2. Watson Machine Learning provides Jupyter Notebooks so you can code in Python and Scala.
 3. Watson Machine Learning provides Modeler Flow so you can explore data and train models in canvas by drop-down.
-4. You can read z/OS data sets -- for example, SMF type 30 records in a Python notebook with a mainframe data service.
+4. You can read z/OS data sets -- for example, SMF Type 30 records in a Python notebook with a mainframe data service.

 ## What is included ?
    **There are 5 important folders in the project**

    ### Data
     1. df_smf.csv
        Sample output of 1_BatchJob_SMF30Extract.ipynb, which is batch job run time metrics, the most important data input for later batch job analytics.
        In the z/OS operation log, SMF provides a common interface to extract system operation measurements.
 SMF Type 30 includes records of batch job operation.
-       In real client environments, such data could be also collected by other third-party software.
+Such data could also be collected by other third-party software.

     2. MasterBatchJob.csv
        Elapsed time of MBJ in one year, sample data simulated for demo.
-       The elapsed time of MBJ is measured as the number of minutes between the start time of first job in MBJ and the end time of last job in MBJ; it can be calculated from df_smf.csv.
+       The elapsed time of MBJ is measured as the number of minutes between the start time of the first job in MBJ and the end time of the last job in MBJ; it can be calculated from df_smf.csv.

     3. TxnVolume.csv
        Transaction volumes of various business types in one year, sample data simulated for demo.